 So how do you make TBD work for your project?

-Below is the list of the best practices and attributes of trunk based development that makes it so effective.
+Below is the list of the best practices and attributes of trunk based development that make it so effective.

 Feature Branches vs Single Branch Strategies

-Unlike setting up the feature branch, and then merging it with the code trunk, TBD uses a single branch strategy.
-This speeds up the software production and helps avoid the co-called merge hell” during feature branch integration.
+Unlike setting up the feature branch, and then merging it with the code trunk, TBD uses a single-branch strategy.
+This speeds up software production and helps avoid the so-called “merge hell” during feature branch integration.